JanssenProject/jans/docs/admin/vm-ops/certificates.md

 - `super_gluu_creds.json`
 - `vericloud_jans_creds.json`

-## Web server certificate installation
+# Updating certificates

-We are using [certbot](https://certbot.eff.org) using [Let's Encrypt](https://letsencrypt.org/) certificates to write this documentation.
+On a fresh VM installation, Janssen generates self signed certificates.
+You will want to change these to real certificates.
+For this documentation we will use [certbot](https://certbot.eff.org) using [Let's Encrypt](https://letsencrypt.org/) certificates.
 Certbot recommends using `snap` to install certbot and obtain certificates.
 The following instructions are for Ubuntu 20; however, any platform supporting `snap` should work.

  - Backup the `/etc/certs` folder on your server
  - Install snap: `sudo snap install core; sudo snap refresh core`